itsRobertoBorges/The-Wizard-Trial/README.md

 ## About the Developer

-**The Wizard’s Trial** is built by **Roberto Borges**, a solo developer blending classic fantasy storytelling with modern gameplay, pixel art, and atmospheric world-building.
+**The Wizard’s Trial** is built by **Roberto Borges**, a solo developer blending classic, retro-fantasy storytelling with modern gameplay, pixel art, and atmospheric world-building.
+Inspired by games such as Diablo 2, The Legend of Zelda, World of Warcraft and survivor.io

-Follow development on Instagram: **@christpilleddomain**

 ---